Each dno project must have its own set of directories. This section describes the organisation of a dno directory system.

 be compiled/linked.
 As always, the object files, etc, will be

-created in a directory called build
+created in a directory called build.

-This will attempt to upload the latest executable to a connected Arduino board.
+These will attempt to upload the latest executable to a connected Arduino board.
 See Uploading To A Board.

 This will attempt to upload an eeprom image to a connected Arduino board.
 See EEPROMs.